 Even if there are no reports, all staff understand it does not mean it is not happening; it may be the case that it is not being reported.
 We recognise that children may not find it easy to tell staff about the abuse, that certain children may have additional barriers to telling someone and children can show signs or act in ways they hope adults will notice or react to.
 In some cases, victims may make indirect reports via a friend or staff may overhear conversations.
 All staff recognise the indicators and signs of child-on-child abuse and know how to identify it.

-See page 20 Systems for children to report concerns and abuse for information about the systems in place for children to confidently report abuse.
+Please see page 18 Systems for children to report concerns and abuse for information about the systems in place for children to confidently report abuse.